jdee/ios-knob-control/README.md

 This is a generic, reusable knob control you can insert into any application.
 You provide any square image for the knob.
-The control animates rotation of the image in response to a one-finger rotation gesture from the user.
+The control animates rotation of the image in response to one of several configurable gestures from the user.
 The knob has a number of configurable modes:

 - Linear return mode: Like a circular generalization of the UIPickerView control.